Spine Surgeons conducting surgery for Cervical Foraminal Stenosis

 What are the common causes of Kyphosis and Lordosis, and are they preventable?

 Kyphosis can result from poor posture, osteoporosis, Scheuermann’s disease, or congenital factors.
 Comparatively, lordosis may be caused by obesity, pregnancy, spondylolisthesis, or muscle imbalances.
 While some factors, like congenital conditions, may not be preventable, maintaining good posture, engaging in regular exercise to strengthen core muscles, and managing weight can help prevent or mitigate both kyphosis and lordosis.
-Furthermore, early intervention with proper lifestyle measures can contribute to spinal health.

 Are their treatment options available for Kyphosis and Lordosis, and how effective are they?